 T H E L O W D O W N

-With a growing trend towards vacation stays that offer more than just a room in a box, highflying vacationmakers are looking for full-blown experiences that pre-empt all your needs and whims while still managing to surprise you.
+With a growing trend towards holiday stays that offer more than just a room in a box, highflying holidaymakers are looking for full-blown experiences that pre-empt all your needs and whims while still managing to surprise you.
 Step forward Chalet Husky, a sublime lodgings that can sleep up to 14 guests which comes complete with a chef, an army of friendly staff, a heavenly spa and - who would have guessed it - a climbing wall!

 L O C AT I O N , L O C AT I O N !

-A firm favorite with the in-crowd, Val d'Isere's nonchalant charm and innate je ne sais quoi make it feel as though you are in an intimate ski resort in spite of its scale.
+A firm favourite with the in-crowd, Val d'Isere's nonchalant charm and innate je ne sais quoi make it feel as though you are in an intimate ski resort in spite of its scale.
 Its deceptive size means you can benefit from an impressive array of ski runs no less than over 300km of marked pistes to be exact so that no two days on the slopes have to be the same.
 Chalet Husky sits right in the thick of it, although once you step inside this dreamlike den, you feel a million miles away from the rest of the universe.

 T H E D E S I G N